Spurs on the drift after draw

 Spurs failed to make the most of considerable possession and a number of chances in the first half but may feel slightly relieved with a point after Everton dominated after the break.

-The Toffees, who are not regarded realistic title challengers at odds of 100/1 even though they too would have gone second with a victory, are now out to 8/1 for a top-four finish.
+The Toffees, who are not regarded realistic title challengers at odds of 125/1 with Ladbrokes even though they too would have gone second with a victory, are now out to 9/1 with the same firm for a top-four finish.

-In the relegation betting, Cardiff have been eased to 11/4 following their 1-0 victory in the first top-flight south Wales derby over Swansea on Sunday.
+In the relegation betting, Cardiff have been eased to 10/3 with BetVictor following their 1-0 victory in the first top-flight south Wales derby over Swansea on Sunday.

-The result lifted them up to 12th in the table, one place above Swansea, who have been cut to 22/1 in this market.
+The result lifted them up to 12th in the table, one place above Swansea, who have been cut to a best of 22/1 with bet365 in this market.

-Looking back at Saturday's action and Manchester City became favourites again at 2/1 to win the Premier League crown after a thumping 7-0 victory at home to Norwich.
+Looking back at Saturday's action and Manchester City became favourites again at a general price of 2/1 to win the Premier League crown after a thumping 7-0 victory at home to Norwich.

-Chelsea had taken over at the head of the title market after last weekend's 2-1 victory over City but the disappointing 2-0 defeat at Newcastle has seen Jose Mourinho's men move out to 11/4.
+Chelsea had taken over at the head of the title market after last weekend's 2-1 victory over City but the disappointing 2-0 defeat at Newcastle has seen Boylesports move Jose Mourinho's men out to 3/1.

 Arsenal are the side currently sitting top of the Premier League and are five points clear of second-placed Chelsea following their 2-0 win over Liverpool.

-The Gunners have been cut to 7/2 to stay at the summit but Liverpool are out to 9/1 following the Emirates Stadium loss.
+The Gunners have been cut to 4/1 by BetVictor and Coral to stay at the summit but Liverpool are out to 10/1 with most firms following the Emirates Stadium loss.

 Manchester United beat Fulham 3-1 at Craven Cottage and David Moyes' outfit are 8/1 shots for the title with an eight-point gap to make up to Arsenal.

-Bottom side Crystal Palace are 1/20 to be relegated and Sunderland are also odds-on at 4/7 after having two players sent off in the 1-0 defeat at Hull.
+Bottom side Crystal Palace are 1/16 with William Hill to be relegated and Sunderland are also odds-on at 8/15 after having two players sent off in the 1-0 defeat at Hull.

-Norwich are 2/1 for the drop after being thrashed at the Etihad Stadium, while Fulham and Hull are both available at 11/4.
+Norwich are 9/4 for the drop after being thrashed at the Etihad Stadium, while Fulham and Hull are available 3/1 and 7/2 respectively.

-Fulham boss Martin Jol is now 5/6 favourite to be the next Premier League manager out of a job and Norwich chief Chris Hughton has been shortened to a 9/4 chance.
+Fulham boss Martin Jol is now Ladbrokes' even-money favourite to be the next Premier League manager out of a job and Norwich chief Chris Hughton has been shortened to a 9/4 chance with BetVictor.